CarsonKiibi/car-listing-app/README.md

 # Car Listing Application

 Uses Java, Java Swing, and JUnit.
-It was created as a project for CPSC 210 at UBC.

 **Car market application**.
 The application will allow a user to view a collection of cars for sale, and list their own car as well.
 Each car for sale will have details that the user must enter when